OrganicityEu-Platform/users/doc/Questionnaire API.md

   submitted : { type: Boolean, default: false   }, // set to true once the user presses submit answers   : [{
-    question : { type: Question, required: true }, // the question that was answered answer   : { type: String                   }  // the value that was picked as answer by the user, might be unanswered }], comment   : { type: String, required: false   }  // user can optionally write comments if he feels it necessary }
+    question : { type: Question, required: true }, // the question that was answered answer   : {
+      value  : { type: String, required: true }, // the value that was picked as answer by the user, might be unanswered weight : { type: Number, required: true }  // the weight of the value picked }
+  }],
+  comment   : { type: String, required: false   }  // user can optionally write comments if he feels it necessary }